One of the most successful guerrilla marketing strategies I have used was a simple sign saying:-

-This would of been perfect if I didn’t have a glare from the lights when I took the picture and is in fact one of the best efforts to encourage people to connect on social media!
+This would have been perfect if I didn’t have a glare from the lights when I took the picture and is in fact one of the best efforts to encourage people to connect on social media!
 Brilliant!

 Guitar Manufacturer Javea, Alicante, Costa Blanca

 The idea below I just loved!
-For a small local business it probably delivers Joan so many leads it is well worth the time and investment in parking this car on a busy road.
+For a small local business, it probably delivers Joan so many leads it is well worth the time and investment in parking this car on a busy road.

 You can get statistics in the UK for how many cars pass roads!
 So working this out will pay dividends for your business no matter the size of it.

 Fish Shop Exeter, Devon

 This was brilliant!
 The reason being is that you would not see it until you walked past and actually because it was so high in quality it just made you want to learn more.
 Like all clever marketing, you should always want to learn more or to take an action!